martymcmodding/guides.martysmods.com/docs/additionalguides/03findgameexecutable.md

 ---
 title: "Finding your Game's Executable"
 sidebar_label: "Finding your Game's Exectuable"
-description: "Each user, platform, and game all require different needs for installing video games.
-In so, each game is typically installed in a different location, so it can be tedious finding the running location of the game's executables and game directory.
-This guide will simplify the process for finding your game's exectuable and directory."
+description: "Installation requirements vary by user, platform, and game.
+As a result, games can be installed in different locations, making it tedious to locate the executable and game directory."
 slug: /additionalguides/findexecutable
 sidebar_position: 4
-hide_title: false
+hide_title: True
 keywords:
  - Windows
  - Find Exectuable